 Ron jumped a little and said, “Here!
 I’m here!” before looking around for the source of the voice.

-The speaker was kindly, grey-haired witch with a clipboard, who smiled at him and said, “Don’t be nervous, dear.
+The speaker was kindly, grey-haired witch with a clipboard.
+She smiled at him and said, “Don’t be nervous, dear.
 I’m sure you’ll do fine.”

 Ron whipped around.
 “Kingsley?
 I mean….”
 Ron stammered a bit.
 “M-minister?”

 Kingsley Shacklebolt’s warm laugh filled the room.
 “I think we’ve caught young Mr. Weasley by surprise.”

 “Yeah!” said Ron, before remembering his manners and offering his hand to Shacklebolt.
 “It’s good to see you, Minister.”

 “And you, too, Ronald,” said Kingsley, shaking his hand.
 “I’d like you to meet Andrew Runninheid from the personnel department….”

 Ronald shook the paunchy wizard’s hand and said, “Pleased to meet you.”